New York14 Images

 I feel happy looking at the floral paintings Ariane made in this period.
 Many of her paintings convey joy and peace and lead to a meditative state in the observer.
 They are abstract paintings with joyful colors and dancing strokes reminiscent of flowers or leaves, "Untitled" (Fig. 189) is a watercolor with yellow and orange background with floating figures and parallel lines.
 "Flowers on Blue" (Fig. 199) evokes aquatic plants, the light blue is soothing and causes a state of calm.
 In "Flowers" (Fig. 198) flowers dance on a yellow and green background; the painting has a circular motion; the small flowers on the yellow background look like butterflies and contribute to this sense of movement.
 In "Untitled" (Fig. 195) rapid and concentric strokes and contrasting colors of red and green give a sense of energy and expansion.
 In ¨Untitled¨ (Fig. 097) the rapid parallel blue lines interspersed with vivid red lines give a crazed feeling of movement.

 But she also had moments of emotional or physical pain.
 Her paintings convey her feelings; they have several dimensions that are revealed when contemplating the painting for a while.
 She uses the light happy colors of spring (yellow, green, blue, pink) that sometimes contrast with the content.
 In "Angry Red Legs" (Fig. 194) there are two legs crossed by parallel lines like fire or lightning rising from them.
-The abstract painting ¨Broken Heart" (Fig. 192) provokes an unsettling feeling, there is a broken heart, and rays and arrows come out of the body.
-There is a contrast among the spring colors (green, pink, and blue) and the broken heart.
 In "Untitled" (Fig. 193) there is a female figure with rising lines that look like nerves or lightning.
 "Woman with Plant" (Fig. 234) is enigmatic; first you notice the pure yellow, red and blue that transmit a feeling of calm and beauty.
 As in her other paintings, after the first impression goes away one notices a woman.

 She made several portraits, some by memory and other modeling studies.
 "Carmen" (Fig. 187) is a gouache painted from memory.
 Painted with thick confident dark brown strokes that stand out over the orange and sepia background, red and yellow spots give a sense movement: beautiful.

 Ariane always liked nature and daily we went out to walk admiring the gardens in the Edgemoor neighborhood of Bethesda, taking in the colors and aromas of the flowers, watching the shapes and colors of leaves and sunsets.
 She loved biking around the Cresent Trail with her father and going swimming.
 We did several trips and Ariane used the occasion to do some painting.
-“Landscape in Homestead” (Fig. 036), “New York Farm” (Fig. 064), as always, the paintings of this period convey her mood, ¨Cannal¨ (Fig. 094) overwhelms with a feeling of running and fury.
+“Landscape in Homestead” (Fig. 036), “New York Farm” (Fig. 064), as always, the paintings of this period convey her mood.
 In her sketch book she wrote "I do not need to be perfect, I just need to be very clear and focused on what I am capable and beyond making and creating nearly every day my passion - sound - vibration -color" in another place "Passion - love - make create - follow the rhythm - the passion - the love - let it communicate."

 Art critic Jose Ignacio Abeijon Giraldez wrote "As Ariane progressed on this inner journey, her connection with nature intensified.
 Her meditations led her to discover, feel and appreciate the beauty of the natural environment, an effect intensified by the long daily walks she took with her mother through the woods surrounding her house.
 This resulted in works of great harmony that capture the absolute fusion that existed between Ariane and nature.
 Her extreme sensitivity led her to penetrate it, to feel it in its deepest essence, to free herself from formal appearance and to enter into contact with true mystery.
 Ariane adopted an elevated perspective that allowed her to penetrate a supra-sensitive reality, and following the dictates of anthroposophy, she overcame the imaginative consciousness of her New York period, through which she only accessed the transcendental through images.
 She now found herself in what is known as esoteric consciousness, through which she experienced the essence of things, and understood their meaning and deepest truth—all that was hidden behind the visual and circumstantial quality of her natural environment........In a series of small watercolors made on a beach in Maryland (“Chincoteague Beach” (Fig. 089) manages to capture more intensely than ever her true and profound essential being in harmony with nature.
 Ariane was going through a hard time and suffering from severe physical pain.
 It was a bleak day and the sky threatened rain—and indeed in the middle of her work raindrops began to fall.
 This anxiety is fully captured in these small works, especially in one of an overwhelming, almost abstract simplicity, where we see only a small part of the beach, the sea that occupies almost all the work and a small portion of the sky: the sand of the beach introduces us to the work and the sky is perceived as threatening, but it is the sheer mass of the sea that washes over us, something powerful and overwhelming, violent, with an impressive plastic quality, despite the small size of the work and the simplicity of its composition"